 Learning new content

-When teaching a new skill in class, I would often pass out a graphic organizer of the skill I wanted students to learn to my class.
+When teaching a new skill in class, I would often pass out a graphic organizer of the skill I wanted students to learn in my class.
 Then while I read a book out loud, students would attempt to fill in the graphic organizer.

 To scaffold this activity, I make sure to break in the reading at strategic times to allow students to focus on what I had just read.
 Another way to scaffold these new learning moments is to allow students to work with partners or in groups to see if they could figure out how to do the task without explicit instruction from me.